CREESTL/CREESTL/README.md

 - 🌱 I’m currently learning Keras library
 - 🤔 I’m looking for help with C++
 - ⚡ Fun fact №7837175958: You are too lazy to read this number

+                                           check out some of my most favorite projects